battmanux/OpenDATUM/CONTRIBUTING.md

 # How to suggest a feature or enhancement
 We are brainstorming on features once a week.
 If you feel that you have time to defend your ideas in that kind of event, get in touch with me

+# Coding Style
+- Make it readable.
+- Use meaningfull names.
+- Avoid generic names.
+- Use Systems Hungarian notations.
+- Check indentation with formatR.

 # Code review process
 The core team looks at Pull Requests on a regular basis in a weekly triage meeting that we hold in a public Google Hangout.
 The hangout is announced in the weekly status updates that are recorded in the wiki.